elixir-lang/registry/README.md

 # Registry

-## TODO
+A local and scalable key-value process storage.
+[See the documentation](http://elixir-lang.org/docs/registry).

-* Consider starting up a registry as part of Elixir's supervision tree
+This is a proposal implementation to be included as part of Elixir v1.4.

+## License

+Same as Elixir.